HowestDAE/proj-JanSupierz/README.md

  - Local: The project reads a local JSON file and uses local images.
  - API: The project retrieves data from an online database: https://statsnite.com/btd/api

+I think it matches the Game Development profile because this game is enjoyable, and creating a viewer like this could be useful for a game company to showcase the game and attract potential players.

 # Main Page

 On this page, you can see an overview of all towers.